 A sommelier, or somm for short, is one of the last few romantic job titles around.
 But it’s not only a job.
-It’s a description, a certification, and, of course, a passion.

-What Is a Sommelier: The Word Itself
+What Is A Sommelier: The Word Itself

 How to Pronounce Sommelier